nzubechukwudavid/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-learning more about singly list in C
+# More Learning on singly linked list